 Mpox is a rare contagious rash illness caused by the mpox virus.
 Most people have mild illness and recover without treatment.
 However, symptoms can be severe in some cases.

-In 2022, an mpox outbreak began in many countries or areas where this infection is not usually found, including in the U.S. and in Virginia.
+In 2022, an mpox outbreak began in many countries or areas where infection is not usually found, including the U.S. and Virginia.
 Visit the VDH and CDC websites for detailed information.

 Symptoms typically begin 5-21 days after exposure.
 Flu-like symptoms may precede the rash by a few days, or the rash may be the only symptom.
 The rash can look like pimples or blisters and occur anywhere on the body, including the genitals and mouth area.
 There may only be one lesion or there may be many.